Lily Philipose gives a guided tour through Berlin’s most famous forest…

 Some years later, the mountain, now 115 meters high, was given back the former connection between Grunewald and natural beauty when it was restored to become a popular sport recreation area for West Germans, with sweeping ski slopes and toboggan runs.

 The Allies had other plans for the Teufelsberg, though.
 They closed down the ski slopes, and in the late 1950s, Teufelsberg went from being a winter vacation spot to housing a top-secret military installation.
-From 1963, as Field Station Berlin, it became perhaps the most important surveillance center for Americans and British officers (numbering at one point about 1500), as they listened in to the communications of their Cold War enemies.
+From 1963, as Field Station Berlin, it became perhaps the most important surveillance center for Americans and British officers (numbering at one point about 1500 of them), as they listened in to the communications of their Cold War enemies.

 Option to Route 1 – the Sandgrube